Advanced Ajax-Enabled, Enhanced Layered Navigation for WooCommerce provides a richer user-experience beyond the standard Filter Products by Attribute.

 AND allows for a single attribute selection.
 If both color and size used “AND”, a customer could select ‘small’ and ‘orange’ – only shirts with size small in orange would appear.
 If the customer then selected ‘red’, the display would change to shirts with ‘small’ and ‘red’ in stock – orange would be temporarily discarded.

 OR allows for a multiple attribute selection.
 If the customer selected ‘small’ and ‘orange’, again we would see the same orange shirts with small available.
 However, when a customer then selected ‘red’ in addition to orange, both colors would display.

-Theme Compatibility ↑ Back to Top
+Theme Compatibility ↑ Back to top

-If your theme overrides these templates and doesn’t maintain the same ids or classes, the extension may not work.
-To ensure compatibility, we’ve built in a series of filters so that pretty much any theme can be made compatible with this extension WITHOUT altering the theme OR WooCommerce.
-To add your theme’s ids and/or classes to the extension, here’s a list of the filters you’ll need to use:
+If your theme overrides these templates and doesn’t maintain the same IDs or classes, the extension may not work.
+To ensure compatibility, we built in a series of filters so nearly any theme can be made compatible WITHOUT altering the theme OR WooCommerce.
+To add your theme’s IDs and/or classes to the extension, here’s a list of filters you need:

 Containers to Update